BCDigLib/processProquest/README.md

 user       = "ftpUser"                 // ftp user
-password   = "<password>"              // ftp user password localdir   = "/tmp"                    // local directory for processing files, e.g., /tmp fetchdir   = ""                        // directory to find ETDs on the ftp server. relative paths only processdir = "processed"               // directory to place ETDs on the ftp server on success. relative paths only faildir    = "failed"                  // directory to place ETDs on the ftp server on failure. relative paths only
+password   = "<password>"              // ftp user password localdir   = "/tmp"                    // local directory for processing files, e.g., /tmp fetchdir   = "~/"                      // directory to find ETDs on the ftp server. processdir = "~/processed/"            // directory to place ETDs on the ftp server on success. faildir    = "~/failed/"               // directory to place ETDs on the ftp server on failure.

 [xslt]
 xslt       = "/opt/Proquest_MODS.xsl"  // location of various files or XPath expressions